5 Quick Tips For Using Your Planner To Be The Most Productive Ever

-I like a planner with a daily spread with time slots so I can pencil out my entire day.
+My favorite planners are the ones with a daily spread with time slots so I can pencil out my entire day.

 I find that I am more efficient at getting things done if there is a planned time in my day devoted to certain tasks/to-dos.

 When is your favorite time to bond with your planner?

 Mainly because I used to buy planners that only had monthly spreads.

 But also because I wasn’t using my planner effectively.

 Using your monthly spread for big picture things like broad monthly goals, bill due dates, appointment times, etc., makes it easier to get an overall feel for what your month looks like at a glance but doensn;t overwhelm you with tons and tons of random information.